Belize Police Department

-Law enforcement in Belize is conducted by the Belize Police Department headed by a Commissioner and headquartered in Belize City.
+Law enforcement in Belize is conducted by the Belize Police Department, the country’s national police force.
+It is headed by a Commissioner and is headquartered in Belmopan.

-About
+History

-The Belize Police Department is descended from the British Honduras Constabulary (BHC), which was established in 1886.
+The Belize Police Department is descended from the British Honduras Constabulary (BHC), and started by the burgess family which was established in 1886.
 Constabulary personnel initially numbered 141 and were recruited in Barbados because local men showed no interest in enlisting.
 The government assigned the early police the task of preserving law and order in the colony.
 The Constabulary was at first a paramilitary force, but in 1902, it was made into a civil police force.

 The constabulary was reorganized after World War I, when soldiers returning from service abroad (as well as several Barbadians and Jamaicans) joined the force.
 The force was reorganized again in 1957, when its first commissioner of police instituted modernizing reforms that resulted in the force's present form.
 During the colonial period, expatriate officers filled all senior posts in the police.
 But with self-government and then independence, more Belizeans assumed positions of authority.
 The official name of the force was changed to the Belize National Police in 1973, later the word Force was changed to fit the new vision of the police and it is now known as the Belize Police Department.
 In the early 1990s, the commissioner and all senior police officers were Belizeans.

 As of 1991, the force, which was part of the Ministry of Home Affairs, was the sole organization responsible for policing the country and for managing regular immigration matters.
 A commissioner of police headed the force.
 The governor general appointed the commissioner with the concurrence of the prime minister after consultation with the leader of the opposition.
 The commissioner exercised operational and disciplinary control over the police force.

 As of the early 1990s, the police force had an authorized strength of approximately 500, a ratio of about three police to every 1,000 inhabitants.
 Police operations were divided into three territorial divisions: Eastern, which included Belmopan and Belize City; Central; and Western.
 The force had a small maritime element that operated six shallow-draft motorboats capable of patrolling coastal waters frequented by smugglers.

 The force was also divided into three operational branches: General Duties, Crime Investigation, and Tactical Service.
 The Tactical Service, formed in 1978, assumed the nonmilitary responsibilities of its predecessor, the Police Special Force, which was incorporated into the Belize Defence Force (BDF).